 Our corporate headquarters are located in Leeds, England, where we currently lease 5,800 square feet of office space that expires in May 2027.
-We also lease 7,600 square feet of office and laboratory space in Aberdeen, Scotland, that expires in December 2020 with rolling one year extensions, and lease 14,100 square feet of manufacturing facilities in Leòn, Spain that expires in April 2026.
+We also lease 7,600 square feet of office and laboratory space in Aberdeen, Scotland, that expires in December 2021 with rolling one-year extensions, lease 14,100 square feet of manufacturing facilities in Leòn, Spain that expires in April 2026; and lease 2,028 square feet of office and laboratory space in Cork, Ireland that expires June 2021.
 We believe our facilities are sufficient to meet our current needs and that suitable space will be available as and when needed.